agilesix/AgileSix.com/src/pages/team.md

 ---
 templateKey: team
 title: Team
-subtitle: We've got your six
+subtitle: We’ve got your six.
+(That’s a military term for “we got your back.”)
 hero: /img/team.png
 team-intro: >-
-  That’s a military term for “we’ve got your back.”

   “We’ve got your six” has been a guiding principle for our team members since the start.
 Our founder Robert Rasmussen picked it up during his service in the U.S. Navy, and it’s reflected right there in our name.